commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ##### Persistence of ProductDrafts with Irresolvable References

-Since a productDraft X could be supplied in with an attribute referencing productDraft Y.
+A productDraft X could be supplied in with an attribute referencing productDraft Y.
 It could be that Y is not supplied before X, which means the sync could fail creating/updating X.
 It could also be that Y is not supplied at all in this batch but at a later batch.